hclbaur/sdt-core/docs/SPECIFICATION.md

 	}
 </pre>

 The `param` statement evaluates an expression and assigns the result to a variable.
 The resulting value is considered a default that can be overwritten by the transformation context - in other words - a parameter.
-Unlike regular variables, parameters can be declared in the context of a `transform` only, and are not mutable during execution.
+Unlike regular variables, parameters can be declared in the context of a `transform` only, and are immutable during execution.

 ### print(ln)